Client: Ministry of Community, Aboriginal and Women’s Services (MCAWS) & Association of Professional Engineers and Geoscientists BC (APEGBC)

 - Improve the quality and accessibility of relevant information for stakeholders, and

 - Review and revise P.Eng. registration policies & procedures to mitigate systemic barriers.

 Kim Walker was initially contracted by the Ministry to facilitate a steering committee, identify key issues, and consult with stakeholders.
-As it became clear that the Ministry also needed someone to manage the project, Kim was contracted under APEGBC to manage sub-contractors, work plans, schedules and the Project Management Team.
+Over a few months it became clear that the Ministry also needed someone to manage the project.
+Kim was contracted under APEGBC to manage sub-contractors, work plans, schedules and the Project Management Team.
 Key deliverables included:

 - An action research framework, participant selection criteria, and project evaluation plan,